-When researching your LED of choice you should first ask yourself:
+When researching your LED lights of choice you should first ask yourself:

 “What am I going to do with this tank?”

-Some people prefer aquascape-clear tanks with plenty of beautiful fish in it.
-In this case, you’re after a light that brings out the most color of your fish.
+- Some people prefer aquascape-clear tanks with plenty of beautiful fish in them.
+In this case, you’re after a light that brings out the most color of your fish;

-But some other people (like myself) prefer their aquascape as colorful as possible.
+- Some, like myself, prefer their aquascape as colorful as possible;

 Would you like to grow plants?